-ACCORDING TO THE Auditor General Act (Act), section 10(1), the Auditor General is the auditor of the government reporting entity (GRE), which includes central government (e.g., ministries) and 145 other government entities, such as Crown corporations, universities, colleges, school districts, health authorities and similar entities that are controlled by or accountable to the provincial government.
+ACCORDING TO SECTION 10(1) of the Auditor General Act, the Auditor General is the auditor of the government reporting entity (GRE).
+The GRE includes central government (e.g., ministries) and 146 other government entities such as Crown corporations, universities, colleges, school districts, health authorities and similar entities that are controlled by or accountable to the provincial government.

-The Auditor General must report annually, in accordance with Canadian generally accepted auditing standards (GAAS), to the Legislative Assembly on the financial statements of the GRE.
+The Auditor General must report annually to the Legislative Assembly, in accordance with Canadian generally accepted auditing standards (GAAS), on the financial statements of the GRE.

-This annual audit of government's Summary Financial Statements is the largest audit performed in the province and provides assurance to legislators, credit rating agencies and the people of British Columbia as to whether the financial statements present fairly the financial position and operating results of government.
+This annual audit of government's Summary Financial Statements is the largest audit performed in the province.
+It provides assurance to legislators, credit rating agencies and the people of British Columbia as to whether the financial statements present fairly the financial position and operating results of government.

-The opinion on the Summary Financial Statements is the Auditor General's alone, but in British Columbia, the audit of the GRE is accomplished through the combined work of our office and private-sector auditors.
+The opinion on the Summary Financial Statements is the Auditor General's alone, but in B.C., the audit of the GRE is accomplished through the combined work of our office and private-sector auditors.
 The Auditor General audits directly the ministries of government, but most of the other entities and trust funds that make up the GRE are audited by the private sector.
 The Auditor General is responsible for overseeing this process and determining what level of involvement our office will have with each entity.

-This Financial Statement Audit Coverage Plan 2017/18 - 2019/20 (plan) is provided to the Select Standing Committee on Public Accounts in accordance with section 10(6) of the Act.
+The Financial Statement Audit Coverage Plan 2018/19-2020/21 is provided to the Select Standing Committee on Public Accounts under section 10(6) of the Act.
 According to section 10(7), this plan must include:

-- a) a list of the government entities and trust funds for which the Auditor General proposes that the Auditor General be appointed - b) a list of the government entities and trust funds for which the Auditor General proposes that other auditors be appointed - c) the implications of the plan on the budget of the Auditor General - d) a request for exemption from the prohibition against being appointed the auditor of a government entity or a trust fund for a period of more than five consecutive fiscal years - e) the criteria and selection process for the appointment of the auditors of government entities and trust funds - f) the involvement of the Auditor General in the audit process for government entities and trust funds, for which auditors other than the Auditor General are the auditors - g) a summary of consultations with respect to the plan, with officials of those government entities and trust funds referred to in paragraph (b)
+- a) a list of the government entities and trust funds for which the Auditor General proposes that the Auditor General be appointed - b) a list of the government entities and trust funds for which the Auditor General proposes that other auditors be appointed - c) the implications of the plan on the budget of the Auditor General - d) a request for exemption from the prohibition against being appointed the auditor of a government entity or a trust fund for a period of more than five consecutive fiscal years - e) the criteria and selection process for the appointment of the auditors of government entities and trust funds - f) the involvement of the Auditor General in the audit process for government entities and trust funds for which auditors other than the Auditor General are the auditors - g) a summary of consultations with respect to the plan, with officials of those government entities and trust funds referred to in paragraph (b)